hasibul98/blog-website/blueprint.md

     *   `src/index.js`: Entry point for React application.
     *   `src/firebaseConfig.js`: Firebase initialization and export.
     *   `src/Components/`: Contains reusable React components.
-        *   `AdminPanel.js`: Admin interface for creating posts (now with rich text editor).
+        *   `AdminPanel.js`: Admin interface for creating new posts. **Will be modified to also handle editing existing posts.**
-        *   `Blogs.js`: Component to display blog posts and handle comments.
+        *   `Blogs.js`: Component to display blog posts (truncated) and handle comments.
         *   `Homepage.js`: Main landing page with Google Sign-in.
         *   `Navbar.js`: Navigation bar (redesigned).
-        *   `Profile.js`: User profile page.
+        *   `Profile.js`: User profile page. **Will be modified to display user's posts with edit/delete options.**
+        *   `SingleBlog.js`: Displays a single blog post with full content and comments.
     *   `src/styling/`: CSS files for styling components.
         *   `admin.css`: Styles for the Admin Panel.
         *   `blogs.css`: Styles for blog display.